 6. Park and Public Transpo like a Pro

 One of the benefits Cleveland has over other cities is how easy it is to get around.
 If you’re staying anywhere Downtown, FirstEnergy Stadium is just a short walk away.
 If you’re staying outside the city, or just heading out to one of the many killer watch parties in The Land, you’ve got options aplenty.

-As far as traffic and parking goes, the Browns Mobile App has got you covered.
-The Browns have partnered with popular driving app WAZE to give Browns fans Game Day Traffic Alerts for help getting down to the stadium, as well as directions to an extensive list of parking areas around the city.
-Visit the stadium’s website for more information on parking, traffic and game day road closures, and download the Browns Mobile App from the App Store and Google Play Store today.
+As far as traffic and parking goes, visit the stadium’s website for more information on parking, traffic and game day road closures, and download the Browns Mobile App from the App Store and Google Play Store today.

 Public transportation, courtesy of Greater Cleveland RTA, offers tons of great options for getting around on game day.
-Jump on the rail line from any stop in the area heading Downtown, transfer to the Waterfront Line at Tower City, then hop off right in front of FirstEnergy Stadium.
-An All-Day Pass is only $5.50, so jump back on after the game and head home the same way you came.
+Jump on the rail line from any stop in the area heading Downtown, get off at Tower City, then stroll with your Dawg Pound brethren down to FirstEnergy Stadium.
+An All-Day Pass is only $5.00, so jump back on after the game and head home the same way you came.
 Visit GCRTA’s website for more ways to get around, including the city’s bus and trolley lines.